 When I was in high school, I loved being on stage.
 I mostly performed in musicals.
 While I loved the spotlight there was always a part of me that was judging my abilities against others and never felt like I was as good enough or deserving to share the stage with some of them.

-My senior year, I got a lead role in a musical where I had to sing and dance in solo performances.
+During my senior year, I got a lead role in a musical where I had to sing and dance in solo performances.
 I was excited and terrified at the same time.
 A few days before our first show, I got sick.
 Really really sick.
-I ended up dancing and singing in that show with a 103 degree fever and leaving trails of snotty tissues backstage wherever I went.
+I ended up dancing and singing in that show with a 103-degree fever and leaving trails of snotty tissues backstage wherever I went.
 One night, I even ended up dancing my big solo tap dance with a piece of glass in my shoe.
 By the time I noticed it, I chose to dance through the pain and was left with a very bloody tap shoe.
 I also performed in musicals at my church over the summers.
 This would be my final summer and I ended up getting THE lead role.

 A few days before the show, I ended up with the flu again.
 I gave it my all just like before and never looked back.
-There was no way I was going to allow anything stop me from being on that stage and fulfilling a role I earned.
+There was no way I was going to allow anything to stop me from being on that stage and fulfilling a role I earned.
 What I didn’t know then that I know now is that there was a significant reason why that happened.
 In Gay Hendricks’ book, The Big Leap, he calls it an upper limit problem.
 Some call it resistance.
 Some call it up-leveling.

 Whatever you choose to call it, I’m sure you’ve experienced some form of self-sabotage in your life.
 When you achieve success beyond anything you’ve experienced before or even start taking action in the direction of something so unknown to you that you desire so deeply, two things can happen.
 Either you’ll reach that goal with ease and celebrate it.
 Or, you’ll upper limit.
 Things get in your way.
 Something happens with your health, relationships or anything else to disrupt what you’re going for.
 So you either remain stuck, spinning in circles, completely give up or end up with a bloody tap shoe.
 To accomplish more than you’ve ever known, you have to become a different person.

 If your unconscious mind believes that you don’t deserve that success or that it isn’t even possible for you, you WILL self-sabotage.
 From the time we’re born until we are 8 years old, we are making decisions about who we are based on what we learn.
 And mostly from our parents.
-We are like a computer and downloading beliefs, emotions and thoughts as our software.
+We are like a computer and downloading beliefs, emotions, and thoughts as our software.
 These programs define how much love, success, wealth and happiness we believe we can have.
 And so when we set out into the unknown with big dreams that our unconscious mind doesn’t agree with, we end up in severe resistance.
 Our bodies resist what we want because we are chemically addicted to who we’ve always been.
 The good news is that we can use techniques to work with that part of us that is holding us back from success.
 As long as you’re willing to do the work it takes, you can achieve what your heart is calling you to.

 Does resistance show up for you?
 What do you do to overcome it?
 I would love to know your thoughts in the comments below!